 Finally, fill with your favorite soup, and enjoy!

 Cook’s Note – Bread Bowls from Frozen Dough:

 - These bread bowls will keep, in an air-tight container, for up to 3 days.
 You may need to soften them by heating them for about 20 seconds in the microwave.

 - You will have some extra egg leftover after brushing the dough balls.
 If you double this recipe, DO NOT double the beaten egg!
 1 egg is enough to brush 6 dough balls.

 - The soup in these bowls is my Creamy Vegetable Medley Soup.

 THREE YEARS AGO: Sausage and Peppers Sloppy Joes

-- 1 1-pound loaf frozen bread dough, thawed but still cold
+- 1 pound frozen bread dough thawed but still cold

 - Line baking sheet with parchment paper or silicone baking mat.